 The OLS notes that the actual costs could be higher depending on whether the division's estimate for the optical-scan voting machines includes software costs and if the division's estimate for other voting machines includes the cost to add VVPAT capabilities, should the decision be made to purchase other voting machines with VVPAT instead of optical-scan voting machines.
 Actual costs could also be higher depending on implementation and start-up costs, applicable at that time, that are not included in the division's estimate, such as hardware accessories like transfer cases, system training, Election Day support, election supplies, and maintenance and support costs.
 These costs can be substantial and in the millions of dollars.
-Funds to pay for early voting would be provided to each county governing body and each non-partisan municipal governing body that approves early voting in such amounts as the State Treasurer and the Director of the Division of Budget and Accounting in the Department of the Treasury deem necessary to cover any additional costs incurred as a result of this bill.

-The OLS notes the bill would require the purchase of voting machines, either optical-scan or other voting machines with VVPAT, to be used in the early voting program established by the bill.
 The division has indicated to the OLS that allowing 6,400 individual election districts to vote in 115 larger voting locations will require each of those new locations to be able to provide different ballots to accommodate people voting for different candidates depending upon where they live.
 This will necessitate the purchase of BDPs that can process different ballots for different voting districts with different candidates running in each district and that can integrate with the electronic poll books and the voting machines chosen for purchase.
 The current voting machines, located at the estimated 6,400 election districts in New Jersey, can only process single ballot styles.
 The bill appropriates \$2 million from the General Fund to the Department of State for the purchase of BDPs.